-The Articles of Incorporation are a legal document filed with a provincial or territorial government, or the federal government, which sets out a corporation's purpose and regulations.
-This is one of the documents necessary to the incorporation process.
+Articles of incorporation in Canada are a legal document necessary to the incorporation process and filed with a provincial or territorial government or the federal government.
+They set out a corporation's purpose and regulations.

-- The full address of the registered office of the corporation (cannot be a PO box).
+- The full address of the registered office of the corporation.
+It cannot be a P.O. box.

-- The number of directors (can be fixed or a minimum and a maximum).
+- The number of directors.
+This can be a fixed number, a minimum, or a maximum.

 - The full names and addresses of each of the founding directors.
-(For a federal or Ontario provincial incorporation at least 25% of the directors must be resident Canadians, or if less than four directors at least one must be a resident Canadian.)
+For a federal or Ontario provincial incorporation, at least 25% of the directors must be resident Canadians.
+If there are fewer than four directors, at least one must be a resident Canadian.

 - The rights, privileges, and restrictions of each class of shares.
-For example, a class of shares may be described as "Non-Voting", meaning that owners of the shares cannot participate in activities such as the election of directors.
-Shares may also have a designated fraction of voting rights, for example 1/10th of a vote per share.
-Preferred shareholders normally enjoy a preferential right to dividends and return on capital in the case of dissolution of the corporation (greater than holders of common shares but less than bondholders).
+For example, a class of shares may be described as "nonvoting," meaning that owners of the shares cannot participate in activities such as the election of directors.
+Shares also may have a designated fraction of voting rights, for example, 1/10th of a vote per share.
+Preferred shareholders normally enjoy a preferential right to dividends and return on capital in the case of dissolution of the corporation.
+This benefit is greater than that of holders of common shares but less than that of bondholders.

 - Restrictions (if any) on the issue, transfer, or ownership of shares.